bfanselow/Strava/README.md

 ---
 ### Generating access-token for development cycles
 Due to the OAuth mechanism above, in order to write and test code for API-access scripts we need a method of obtaining the access-token.
-This can be done by setting up a simple web server,  or this can be done by by manually stepping through the 4-step authentication process above as follows:
+This can be done by setting up a simple web/api service (see below), or this can be done by by manually stepping through the 4-step authentication process above as follows:
   1. In a browser, hit the URL (where scope is the requested access-scope such as *activity:read_all*)
 ```
 https://www.strava.com/oauth/authorize?client_id=[CLIENT_ID]&redirect_uri=http://[CALLBACK_DOMAIN]&response_type=code&scope=[SCOPE]